The College Enrollment by High School report shows the number of Michigan public high school graduates who enrolled in a college or university.

 Demographic categories (gender, race and ethnicity, economically disadvantaged, English language learners, homeless, migrant students, and student with disabilities) are based on the student’s high school record.

 The data are collected from high schools after the high school year closes, and are matched against college enrollments after at least 6 months have elapsed.
-For example, the high school class of 2009-10 will be captured in the 2011-12 college school year, and reflected beginning in CEPI’s 2012 report updates.
-The report will be updated annually in the fall.
+For example, college enrollment data for the high school class of 2009-10 were first captured in the 2011-12 college school year, and were included beginning in CEPI’s 2012 report updates.

 For example: before the fall 2014 update, a student who enrolled in a community college within 6 months of graduating high school, and also enrolled in a 4-year university within 12 months of graduating high school, would only have counted in the 4-year university.
 Now, both enrollments are reflected in the data.
 Before this change, community college enrollment by high school looked much lower given the favor granted to 4-year universities.